Hormone Testing and Interpretation for Male Infertility

 Optimizing the Hormonal Environment to maximize sperm quality

-Hormones play a very important role in the male fertility process.
+Hormones play an extremely important role in the male fertility process.
 GnRH (gonadotropin-releasing hormone) is a hormone that stimulates the pituitary gland, which is the brain’s hormonal control center.
-The pituitary gland in turn releases FSH (follicle-stimulating hormone), which stimulates the testicles to make sperm.
+The pituitary gland in turn releases FSH (follicle-stimulating hormone), which drives the testicles to make sperm.
 The pituitary also secretes LH (luteinizing hormone), which causes the testicles to produce testosterone, which is needed in high levels to promote adequate sperm production.
 A deficiency in any of these hormones can cause significant problems with sperm production and quality.
 In addition, some fertility-related issues (such as normal erection and ejaculatory function) also rely on adequate hormone levels and balance.

 Who Should Have Hormone Testing?

-Hormone problems are a relatively common cause of male fertility problems.
 It is recommended that men get hormone testing if they have any of the following problems:

 1) Abnormal fertility testing (such as abnormal semen analysis results or abnormal sperm DNA testing results)